Dear all, the December 7th newsletter about soil preparation contains an incorrect link. The article about soil preparation can be found

 You can also use

-seed trays to sow in.
-Simple rectangular trays with holes at the bottom.
-Handy gardeners make them themselves from recycled material.
+seed trays for pre-sowing.
+These are simple rectangular containers with holes in the bottom.
+Crafty gardeners make their own from recycled materials.

 seed tray .
-That means that you scatter the seeds randomly at a certain distance.
-Personally, I don't do that much.
-I do it sometimes for
+This means you scatter the seeds randomly at a certain distance.
+Personally, I don't do this very often.
+I do it occasionally for

-lettuce when it has to go quickly.
-A shovel of sowing and cutting soil, moisten it well, put some
+lettuce when I need to move quickly.
+Just take a shovel of seed and cutting mix, moisten it well, put some

-lettuce seeds on it and cover with some more
+lettuce seeds on top, cover with some more

 perlite or